fscorrupt/Posterizarr/README.md

 # Configuration

 1. Open `config.example.json` located in the script directory.
-2. Update the following variables with your API keys and preferences:
+2. Update the following variables with your API keys and preferences [my personal config](MyPersonalConfig.json):

     <details close>
     <summary>ApiPart [click to unfold]</summary>